 Dining venues at Turtle Beach are varied and cater well for children, with regular evening entertainment featuring steel bands and calypso.
 The Waterfront Restaurant is a beachside venue with ocean views and a nautical theme, serving snacks throughout the day and offering an informal area for lunch and dinner.
 Breakfast is at Chelonia, another open-air restaurant which also serves themed buffets in the evening, while Asiagos is an elegant venue which serves fine Italian cuisine for dinner.
 Guests at Turtle Beach are also welcome to dine at Crystal Cove and Waves Hotel & Spa as part of the all-inclusive package, both part of the Elegant Hotels group and located on the west coast of Barbados - find out more about the other hotels in the group.

 There is an excellent range of activities on offer including a large gym, two floodlit tennis courts and a good selection of non motorised water sports.
-Adults staying at Turtle Beach from 1 October 2017 onwards also receive one complimentary round of golf every weekday at Barbados Golf Club, including round trip transfers.
+Adults staying at Turtle Beach also receive one complimentary round of golf every weekday at Barbados Golf Club, including round trip transfers.

 Turtle Beach has a newly refurbished complimentary children’s club which is operated by trained professionals and caters for children aged from 3 to 12 years old.
 The new ‘Flying Fish Kids’ Club’ offers an authentic Bajan experience including fun lessons about the history of Barbados and to learn the local dialect as well as classes in Calypso dancing, steel band and Bajan cookery.